 If Joe had been eligible for parole, he would easily have exceeded the standards that a parole board must apply when considering release.
 He has been a model inmate who raised thousands for his church and ministered and offered legal assistance to fellow inmates.
 However, under his current sentence, he is not able to request a parole hearing.

-After quietly suffering through a series of unfavorable legal rulings from a judicial system that seems biased against such a high-profile defendant, and facing the prospect of turning 60 behind bars, Joe has petitioned the Governor of California for commutation of his sentence so he can plead his case before a parole board.
+After quietly enduring a series of unfavorable legal rulings from a judicial system that appears biased against such a high-profile defendant, Joe, now in his 60s, has petitioned the Governor of California for commutation of his sentence, seeking an opportunity to plead his case before a parole board.